griffin-warrior/gem5spec/README.md

 - Most host outputs are the same between x86 and power8 except for 508, 510, 527 with minor floating point precision discrepancy.
 We put these output files from power8 in `ref` folder.

-- Output results of floating point precision may differ from binaries compiled by different compiler or the same compiler from different architectures.
+- Output results of floating point precision may differ from binaries compiled by different compilers or the same compiler from different architectures.